Overview

 - the participants cannot readily concentrate for more than a few seconds, because of personal deficiencies or challenging circumstances.

-A single-item measure
+A single-item measure of narcissism

 To illustrate a short measure, Konrath et al. (2014) proposed that one item may be sufficient to assess narcissism, at least to a reasonable extent.
 Specifically, participants are asked to indicate the extent to which they agree with one statement on a seven-point scale, ranging from not very true of me to very true of me.
 The statement is “I am a narcissist.
 Note the term narcissist means egotistical, self-focused, and vain”.
 Across 11 studies, the researchers discovered that